Estuary

 • Data type support.
 Snowflake supports a rich set of data types, including semi-structured data types like JSON and XML, which is important for loading data directly into Snowflake and for supporting different types of analytics and machine learning.

-• Compute (query processing) consists of virtual data warehouses, compute clusters that range from x-small (1 credit/hour, 8 VCPUs) to 6-xlarge (512 credit/hour, 4096 VCPUs).
-They are dedicated, independent compute clusters that load data from storage into local “cache” as needed by its consumers.
+• Compute (query processing) consists of virtual data warehouses and compute clusters that range from x-small (1 credit/hour, 8 VCPUs) to 6-xlarge (512 credit/hour, 4096 VCPUs).
+They are dedicated, independent compute clusters that load data from storage into a local “cache” as needed by their consumers.
 This reduces the data size, making compute faster and more efficient.
 There are also Snowpark-optimized warehouses for general-purpose compute.
 Compute is kept “warm” in a shared pool for fast startup.

 • Cloud services are all the control services you need to support storage and compute, including security, metadata, and infrastructure management.